Package Manager

 - If

-@<tag>is specified, that tag is used. - If no tag is specified and the repository has tags, the latest tag returned by the GitHub tags API is used.
+#branch=<branch>is specified, that branch is used even if the repository also has tags. - If no tag is specified and the repository has tags, the latest tag returned by the GitHub tags API is used.

 - If no tag is specified and the repository has no tags, the repository